 - Operations Associate

-Step 6: Get Certified To Outshine the Crowd
+Step 6: Get training To Outshine the Crowd

 A certification can help you stand out amongst others competing for the project management job.
 Here are a few you can consider: